danno-89/Skittles-Website/blueprint.md

 ## Current Plan

-### Fix "undefined's Skittles Hub" Navigation Bar Issue

-The current task is to address a bug where the navigation bar displays "undefined's Skittles Hub" after a user signs in.
-This issue occurs because the user's first name is not always available when the navigation bar is rendered.
+### Add Registration Expiry

+The current task is to add a registration expiry date to new player registrations.

 #### Steps

-1.  **Identify the Root Cause:** The problem lies in the `public/navigation-auth.js` file, where the user's first name is fetched from Firestore.
-If the `firstName` field is missing or the data is not yet available, the `publicData.firstName` variable is `undefined`, resulting in the incorrect display.
-2.  **Implement a Fallback:** To fix this, I will add a check to ensure that the `firstName` field exists before using it.
-If it doesn't, the title will default to "Your Skittles Hub", which is a more appropriate fallback.
-3.  **Test the Solution:** After implementing the fix, I will test the application to ensure that the navigation bar displays correctly for all users, including those with and without a first name in their profile.
+1.  **Update JavaScript:** Modify `public/player-registration.js` to calculate the expiry date (365 days from registration) and add it to the player's data.
-4.  **Update the Blueprint:** I will update this `blueprint.md` file to document the changes made and the solution implemented.
+2.  **Update Blueprint:** Update this `blueprint.md` file to document the new feature.